cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 It is possible to disable specific *dangerous* options of programs executed via `proxyexec`.
 More details:
 [Filtering options for commands executed by proxyexec](/cloudlinux_os_components/#filtering-options-for-commands-executed-by-proxyexec).

-## Integrating CloudLinux PHP Selector
+## Integrating CloudLinux OS Shared PHP Selector

-Complete documentation for CloudLinux PHP Selector can be found here:
+Complete documentation for CloudLinux OS Shared PHP Selector can be found here:
 [PHP Selector](/cloudlinux_os_components/#php-selector)

 :::tip Note
-CloudLinux PHP Selector requires CageFS, so integration of CageFS must be completed before starting PHP Selector integration.
+CloudLinux OS Shared PHP Selector requires CageFS, so integration of CageFS must be completed before starting PHP Selector integration.
 :::

-If your control panel has some PHP version selector installed already, we suggest you not to enable CloudLinux PHP Selector for your users, so they will not be confused by two multiple PHP Selectors.
-However, if you want to use CloudLinux PHP Selector anyway, you can refer to the following article to configure loading of extensions for alt-php: [PHP extensions](/cloudlinux_os_components/#php-extensions)
+If your control panel has some PHP version selector installed already, we suggest you not to enable CloudLinux OS Shared PHP Selector for your users, so they will not be confused by two multiple PHP Selectors.
+However, if you want to use CloudLinux OS Shared PHP Selector anyway, you can refer to the following article to configure loading of extensions for alt-php: [PHP extensions](/cloudlinux_os_components/#php-extensions)

-For proper operation of CloudLinux PHP Selector, you should specify location of native PHP binaries of your control panel in <span class="notranslate">`/etc/cl.selector/native.conf`</span>.
+For proper operation of CloudLinux OS Shared PHP Selector, you should specify location of native PHP binaries of your control panel in <span class="notranslate">`/etc/cl.selector/native.conf`</span>.
 Then execute

 <div class="notranslate">